SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Methodology

 Specifically, we first generate an oversampled set of features $\tilde{f}$ from the class-specific Gaussian distribution $\mathcal{N}(\mu_k, \Sigma_k)$, denoted as the candidate set $C_{k}$.
 This random oversampling retains class consistency while providing a broad coverage of the semantic representation space.

-To systematically identify potential sparse candidates within the oversampled pools, we adopt a \textit{rarity score} metric proposed by~\cite{han2024rarity}.
-Specifically, we define the original training samples of each class as the reference set $R_k$ and establish $k$-NN spheres in the reference set, where each sphere is centered at a reference sample and its neighbors are also reference samples.
-For each candidate sample, the \textit{rarity score} is computed as the radius of the smallest $k$-NN sphere that contains it.
-Intuitively, candidates located in denser regions will fall into smaller-radius spheres, while those closer to sparse regions will yield higher \textit{rarity scores}.
-In addition, the \textit{rarity scores} of outliers are set to zero.
-By ranking all candidates according to their \textit{rarity scores}, we select high-rarity candidates as a preliminary pool of potential sparse conditions $\tilde{C}_k$.
+To identify potential sparse candidates from the oversampled pools, we adopt the \textit{rarity score} proposed in~\cite{han2024rarity}.
+For each class, the original training samples $R_k$ serve as the reference set to construct $k$-NN spheres, where both the centers and their neighbors are reference samples.
+The \textit{rarity score} of a candidate is defined as the radius of the smallest sphere that contains it.
+Intuitively, candidates in dense regions fall within smaller spheres, while those near sparse regions yield higher \textit{rarity scores}.
+We then rank candidates by their \textit{rarity scores} and select high-rarity ones as the preliminary sparse condition set $\tilde{C}_k$.

 Although the \textit{rarity score} enables global selection of sparse candidates, further optimization is needed to enhance local sparsity and inter-sample diversity.
 Inspired by physical potential fields, we model candidate samples as repulsive particles in the feature space and define a density-driven potential function that quantifies local feature crowding.
 Specifically, each candidate is guided to reside in a low-potential (i.e., sparsely populated) region by explicitly minimizing a smooth neighborhood density measure.